-2978 Hemodialysis Vascular Access: Long-term Catheter Rate with a Catheter, "18" represents AV Graft combined with a Catheter, "19" represents Catheter only, "20" represents Port access only, "21" represents other/unknown, and "." represents missing.
+PAGF 47 2978 Hemodialysis Vascular Access: Long-term Catheter Rate only, "20" represents Port access only, "21" represents other/unknown, and "." represents missing.
 Hospice status is determined from a separate CMS file that contains final action claims submitted by hospice providers.
 Once a beneficiary elects hospice, all hospice-related claims will be found in this file, regardless if the beneficiary is in Medicare fee-for-service or in a Medicare managed care plan.
 Patients are identified as receiving hospice care if they have any final action claims submitted to Medicare by hospice providers in the current month.
 If the patient did not have hospice claims in the preceding 12 months of hospice claims data, we assume this patient was not receiving hospice care in that reporting month.
 Diagnoses of metastatic cancer, end-stage liver disease, or coma in the past 12 months were determined from Medicare claim types.
 Medicare claims include inpatient hospitalizations, outpatient claims (including dialysis claims), and physician supplier claims.
 Claims from providers, such as laboratories that report diagnosis codes when testing for the presence of a condition, are excluded.
-A detailed list of ICD-10 diagnostic codes used to identify these comorbidities is include in the attached data dictionary code table (excel file).
+A detailed list of ICD-10 diagnostic codes used to identify these comorbidities is included in the attached data dictionary code table (excel file).
 If the patient had missing comorbidity values in the preceding 12 months of Medicare claims, we assume this patient did not have the comorbidity in that reporting month.
 Risk Adjustment No risk adjustment or risk stratification Stratification N/A Type Score Rate/proportion better quality = lower score Algorithm See calculation flowchart in Appendix.
 Copyright / Disclaimer N/A

-Appendix E: Related and Competing Measures
+PAGE 48 Appendix E: Related and Competing Measures